The Difference Between the Fixed Mindset and the Growth Mindset

 1. View Life Challenges and Crisis as Opportunities

 Taking on challenges in life is an important part of personal growth and development.
 Growth-oriented people are not afraid of failure, so they get out of their comfort zones and embark on new challenges.
 Avoiding challenges can prevent you from seizing opportunities in life and reaching your goals.

 2. Keep in Mind the Brain’s Plasticity

 Your brain has the ability to change and adapt throughout life by forming new connections between the neurons or strengthening the already existing ones.
-In other words, the brain remains active and flexible throughout life strengthening existing behavior patterns, expanding current behaviors or adapting to entirely new behavior patterns.
+In other words, the brain remains active and flexible throughout life strengthening existing behavior patterns, expanding current behaviors, or adapting to entirely new behavior patterns.
 This allows your brain to adapt to new situations or a new environment.
 Therefore, if your brain is able to change, your mind has the same ability too.

 3. Focus on the Process Rather than on Results

 Keep in mind that any growth is a process that requires effort and flexibility.
 Furthermore, set clear goals and plan strategies to accomplish them.
 Enjoy the learning process, be patient, and have faith in yourself.
-Be open for new opportunities and new lessons that you may take on along the way.
+Be open to new opportunities and new lessons that you may take on along the way.

 Choosing between the fixed and the growth mindset means choosing a world for yourself.
 In the world of fixed possibilities, your success depends on how you are smart or gifted.
-However, in the world of growth and change, it’s about developing your yourself to be more successful and to become a better person while enjoying the learning process.
+However, in the world of growth and change, it’s about developing yourself to be more successful and to become a better person while enjoying the learning process.
 You choose.